rizkyashari/content-tech/README.md

 # content-tech
-A collection of programming language codes (Clojure and HTML) from my work as a Content Technologist at Zenius (an EdTech start-up).
+A collection of programming language codes (Clojure and HTML) from my work as a Content Technologist at Zenius (an Indonesian EdTech start-up).